intel/ParseAndC/README.md

   I am currently working on a few items.
 These items are not fully ready yet:
   - sizeof()
   - bitfield alignemnt for Big-Endian (cannot find a processor to test it).
+  - Bitfield behavior with different combincation of packed, aligned and #pragma pack.
+I found that while the various top compilers have consistent behavior in terms of where to insert the padding for non-bitfield structs (even with different combincations of packed, aligned and #pragma pack), it is not consistent when you take structs with bitfields and deal with different combincation of packed, aligned and #pragma pack.
+And this is by design - K & R mentioned it in their C Bible that alignment of bitfields is very much implemenation-dependent.
+So, I am yet to figure out which is the best "common" method used by various compilers when it comes to handle bitfields and deal with different combincation of packed, aligned and #pragma pack.
+Usually this is not a problem, because very rarely individual struct member variables in a struct will have their individual attribute statements.
+So, the tool currently does not implement the attribute handling (packed, aligned and #pragma pack) for bitfields.
+It will do it in future, for sure.

 ##     KNOWN ISSUES:		##